jasonmuchiri/blogz/README.md

 ## Description

-An application where users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.A user must first register an account, and on registration should receive a welcome email.
-Once registered and logged in,then he or she can post a pitch and comment on other pitches.
+A personal blogging website where you can create and share your opinions and other users can read and comment on them.
+A user must first register an account, and on registration should receive a welcome email.
+Once registered and logged in,then he or she can post a blog and comment on other blogs.

 ## Project's set up instructions

-To start using this news-highlight app, use the following commands:
+To start using this blogz app, use the following commands:

 - `git clone` ~ This will automatically clone the repository to your local machine.